lwiest/Atari6502Assembler/readme.md

 ![Screenshot ALCYLON.EXE](samples/ALCYLON/ALCYLON.GIF "Screenshot ALCYLON.EXE")

-Run the intro of a vertically scrolling spaceship game I wrote in 1987 (the intro, not the game ;-).
+Runs the intro of a vertically scrolling spaceship game I wrote in 1987 (the intro, not the game ;-).
 After the intro has finished you can move the spaceship left and right with the joystick and fire photon torpedoes with the joystick button.
 I refactored and polished the old source code and re-assembled it with _Atari 6502 Assembler_ (It's nice to write assembly language source code in lines of more than 40 characters :-).

 ## Documentation